By Lisa Johnston

 New products on display at the American International Toy Fair, held in N

-Steubenville, Ohio — Access2Communications plans April in-store availability of an aftermarket device that prevents an app-equipped Android or BlackBerry smartphone from texting, emailing and browsing the web when the vehicle’s ignition is turned on.
+STEUBENVILLE, OHIO — Access2Communications, maker of such automotive electronics as remote car starters and car alarms, plans April in-store availability of an aftermarket device that prevents an app-equipped Android or BlackBerry smartphone from texting, emailing and browsing the web as soon as the vehicle’s ignition is turned on.

 The $179 TextBuster, currently available on the company’s website, will be available in some big-box stores in April, the spokesperson said.

 TextBuster is a small box that uses a cable to plug into a vehicle’s under-dash databus port, from which the module gets power.
 The device transmits a command signal via embedded Bluetooth to cellphones equipped with a password-protected TextBuster app to prevent the phones from texting, emailing or accessing the Internet for data other than GPS-based navigation.

 Parents can also program the TextBuster app to trigger an email alert if the car is driven faster than a preset speed (based on the phone’s GPS), driven after a set time, or driven onto a highway if a teenage driver is allowed only to drive on local streets.